Metric dimension of dual polar graphs: Introduction

 \subsection{Resolving sets and metric dimension}

 Let $\Gamma$ denote a graph with vertex set $V$ and edge set $E$, which we assume to be finite, connected, loopless, and with no multiple edges.
 A {\em resolving set} for $\Gamma$ is a subset $S\subseteq V$ with the property that, for every $u\in V$, the list of distances from $u$ to each of the elements of $S$ uniquely identifies $u$; equivalently, for two distinct vertices $u,w\in V$, there exists $x\in S$ for which $\d(u,x)\neq\d(w,x)$.
-(Here, $d(x,y)$ denotes the length of a shortest path from $x$ to $y$ in $\Gamma$.)
+(Here, $\d(x,y)$ denotes the length of a shortest path from $x$ to $y$ in $\Gamma$.)
 The {\em metric dimension} of $\Gamma$ is the smallest size of a resolving set for $\Gamma$, and we denote this by $\mu(\Gamma)$.
 These notions were introduced to graph theory in the 1970s by Slater~\cite{Slater75} and, independently, by Harary and Melter~\cite{Harary76}; in more general metric spaces, the concept can be found in the literature much earlier (see~\cite{Blumenthal53}).

-The 2011 survey article by Cameron and the first author~\cite{bsmd} was the first to consider, systematically, the metric dimension of distance-regular graphs.
-Since then various papers have been written on this subject, as well as the more general problem of class dimension of association schemes, often focused on particular families: for example, Johnson and Kneser graphs~\cite{jk}, Grassmann graphs~\cite{grassmann}, bilinear forms graphs~\cite{FengWang} and symplectic dual polar graphs~\cite{symplectic}; see also~\cite{small,imprimitive,incidence,Bartoli,singular,attenuated,flat,GuoWangLi,fourfamilies,Heger}.
+The 2011 survey article by Cameron and the first author~\cite{bsmd} was the first to consider, systematically, the metric dimension of distance-regular graphs; in that paper it was observed that the work of Babai from 1981~\cite{Babai81} gives a general upper bound of $O(\sqrt{n} \log n)$ on the metric dimension of a primitive distance-regular graph on $n$ vertices (see~\cite[Theorem 3.15]{bsmd}).
+Since then various papers have been written on this subject, as well as the more general problem of class dimension of association schemes, often focused on particular families: for example, Johnson and Kneser graphs~\cite{jk}, Grassmann graphs~\cite{grassmann}, bilinear forms graphs~\cite{FengWang}, symplectic dual polar graphs~\cite{symplectic}, incidence graphs of designs and geometries~\cite{imprimitive,incidence,Bartoli,PGnq,PG-lines,Heger2,Heger}, and point graphs of generalized quadrangles~\cite{Gravier15,HegerGQ}; see also~\cite{small,singular,attenuated,flat,GuoWangLi,fourfamilies}.
 In this paper, we will consider {\em dual polar graphs}, which are defined below.